thunderbirdgit/terraform-gcp/README.md

 9. **Cleanup Resources**
 - When you have finished and want to destroy the clusters to save costs, run: `terraform destroy`

+## Lessons Learned
+- Automation Benefits: Automation with Terraform significantly reduced manual effort and errors in provisioning infrastructure.
+- Security Practices: Proper management of IAM roles and Kubernetes secrets is crucial for maintaining security.
+- Integration Challenges: Ensured smooth integration between GKE and Cloud SQL, addressing any connectivity and configuration issues